 TRACKS (TRent Aboriginal Cultural Knowledge and Science) is an educational program which provides hands-on experiences for youth interested in the intersections of Indigenous and western sciences.
-TRACKS is based out of the Indigenous Environmental Studies and Sciences Department (IESS) of Trent University, under the umbrella of the Kawartha World Issues Centre and supported by First People's House of Learning.
+TRACKS is based out of the Indigenous Environmental Studies and Sciences Program (IESS) of Trent University, under the umbrella of the Kawartha World Issues Centre and supported by First People's House of Learning.
 TRACKS consists of two distinct but connected programs: Outreach & Education and Oshkwazin Indigenous Youth Leadership Program.

 TRACKS Outreach & Education runs a wide variety of educational programs throughout the calendar year.
 Outreach activities, in-school workshops and PA-day camps make up our school-year programming schedule.
 TRACKS also develops curriculum to share with other organizations, offering take-home resources and training opportunities for teachers and educators.
 Throughout the summer, TRACKS continues its outreach activities and workshops, while also providing week-long summer day camps.
 All of our programming is fun, hands-on, experiential, and combines Indigenous and Western scientific principles.

 Through our Outreach & Education programming, TRACKS aims to: